OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Quests/Main quest/Main Quest - Investigate Shadebarrow and stop the release of Orcus.md

 >"*I believe the excavation team in [[Aeor]] is close to finding the [[Planar Scythe]].
 The time has almost come to make use of the bargain with [[Luella the Dawnstealer|Luella]] and release the Shadow That Was.*"

-In the same lab we also found a lot of books on the topics of Necromancy, Druids, and The Abyss ([[Session 48]]).
+In the same lab we also found a lot of books on the topics of Necromancy, Druids, and [[The Abyss]] ([[Session 48]]).

 As Dragomir is trying to free Orcus, the undead presence in the area around Shadebarrow is increasing.

 ---
 **Visions and "The Storm"**
 [[Chip]] was sent to [[Tal'Dorei]] by [[Eebah]] to find this magical storm that supposedly is related to a threat to the world - based on his visions.
 We spoke to [[Simon Cloudfang]] in [[Westruun]] about this and he said that that the magical "storm" could be a metaphor for something that corrupts nature.
 And that **could** refer to something like hoards of undead.
-So it is safe to say that the *storm* and the threat against the world is actually Shadebarrow and the release of Orcus
+So it is safe to say that the *storm* and the threat against the world is actually Shadebarrow and the potential release of Orcus.

  [[Narissa]] also had visions when visiting the [[Westruun - Temple of Matron of Ravens|Twilit temple]] in Westruun that included an undead army.